-- 1.1 Reports were presented to Corporate Parenting Board on 7 October 2014 and 1 December 2015 on the Children's Homes Development Project, which will replace or modernise Derby's stock of children's homes and reduce overall capacity by 15 beds.
+- 1.1 A report was presented to Corporate Parenting Board on 7 October 2014 on the Children's Homes Development Project, which will replace or modernise Derby's stock of children's homes and reduce overall capacity by 15 beds.
 This report provides an update on progress to date and next steps. - 1.2 Phase one, construction of two homes on the Moorfield site, was completed in July 2015 and the new homes are known as The Willows and 402 Sinfin Lane.
-The homes were formally opened by Sara Bolton Cabinet Member for Safeguarding and Children and Young People on the 25 September 2015. - 1.3 Phase two was completed in April 2016 when the staff and young people of 55 Coronation Avenue returned to a newly built home which was officially opened on 29 July.
-The new home is similar in design to the Sinfin homes but with certain alterations as a result of lessons learnt.
-It provides five places in the children's home and one in a self-contained flat.
-Staff and residents were involved in the design of the home and choice of furnishing and interior decorations.
-All those involved with the home are reported to be pleased with the outcome. - 1.4 Phase three of the development plan involves refurbishment of 86 Queensferry Gardens to a high specification and standard and residents and staff relocated to Cricklewood Road in April to allow the works to be completed.
-The design work is now completed, again with the involvement of staff and young people who will live and work in the home.
-The contract for the refurbishment is out to tender and contractors are expected to be on-site by November.
-Work should be completed by the middle of March 2017, ready for occupation in April 2017. - 1.5 Phase four, the refurbishment of 19 Cricklewood Road will start in July 2017 and be completed by the end of February 2018, ready for occupation by the end of March 2018.
+The homes were formally opened by Sara Bolton Cabinet Member for Safeguarding and Children and Young People on the 25 September 2015. - 1.3 Phase two began in January 2015 when the staff and young people of 55 Coronation Avenue relocated to Cricklewood Road, with the loss of six beds.
+Demolition of 55 Coronation Avenue has been completed and the construction of a replacement home is on schedule for completion by February 2016. - 1.4 Phase three of the development plan involves refurbishment of 86 Queensferry Gardens to a high specification and standard and residents and staff will re locate to Cricklewood Road during this period.
+Contractors will be on site by the end of July 2016, work should be completed by the middle of March 2017, ready for occupation in April 2017. - 1.5 Phase four, the refurbishment of 19 Cricklewood Road will start in July 2017 and be completed by the end of February 2018, ready for occupation by the end of March 2018.
 The staff and residents of 22 Bute walk will then move in and Bute Walk will close.
 Two further beds will be lost on completion of phase four, leaving a total of 24 beds.
 This timetable allows for a detailed consideration of the closure of Bute Walk in relation to the demand for residential beds.